Looking for more advice? Check out Inman’s New Agent Essentials.

 How are you going to reach those buyers?
 Write down a plan and present your ideas in a cohesive way with dates attached if possible.

-Need a tip to get started?
+Not sure where to start?
 How about this: “The 10 things I will do to sell this home.”

 In many cases we attach a one-page marketing sheet to our listing exclusive to guarantee to our client that we intend to follow through on things promised.
-You could offer this to stand out as well.
+You could offer this as well.

 3. Dress appropriately